backstage/backstage/.changeset/light-hornets-approve.md

 '@backstage/plugin-playlist': patch
 ---

-Adding overflow tooltip to the playlist description
+Adding scroll to the playlist description